barryclark/jekyll-now/_posts/lgl-guide.md

 Water bears (tardigrades) have become our unofficial lab pet, partly because UT won't let us keep vertebrates, but mainly because of how awesome they are.
 This [New York Times article](http://www.nytimes.com/2015/09/08/science/the-tardigrade-water-bear.html?_r=0)

-http://lgl.sourceforge.net/
+As there aren't many resources on using the Large Graph Layout, I http://lgl.sourceforge.net/

+Aaron Swartz used LGL for his visualization of blogspace in 2006 http://www.aaronsw.com/weblog/blogviz

 paper
 LGL: Creating a Map of Protein Function with an Algorithm for Visualizing Very Large Biological Networks